ComponentKitchen/Composable/README.md

 The prototype chain looks like this:

-    instance --> MyClass --> MyBaseClass --> Composable --> Object
+    instance → MyClass → MyBaseClass → Composable → Object

 This means that MyBaseClass gains Composable's `compose` method.
-This allows the more concise `MyBaseClass.compose()` syntax instead of the more verbose `Composable.compose.call()` syntax.
+This allows the more concise `MyBaseClass.compose(...)` syntax instead of the more verbose syntax, `Composable.compose.call(MyBaseClass, ...)`.

 Make anything composable
 ------------------------

-Composable will happily mix anything into a prototype chain — including *itself*.
-This is useful if you're working with a base class defined elsewhere and can't (or don't want to) make that particular base class Composable.
+Composable will happily mix anything into a prototype chain — including itself.
+This is useful if you're working with a base class defined elsewhere and can't, or don't want to, make that particular base class composable.
-Suppose you are working with a Thing class defined elsewhere, and you want to create a variant of Thing with a `compose` method:
+Suppose you are working with a Thing class defined elsewhere, and you want to create a composable variant of Thing that supports mixins:

     import Thing from 'some/external/dependency.js';